WhitneyXTo/HangmanGame/README.md

     3. constant.py

-        This python file contains all the constant variables that will be used through out the program.
-Purpose of having a separate file for all constant is for better readability in source codes, better usability and maintainabity when modification has to be made.
+        -This python file contains all the constant variables that will be used through out the program.
+        -Purpose of having a separate file for all constant is for better readability in source codes, better usability and maintainabity when modification has to be made.

     4. Player.py
-        This python file is a Player class with attributes of player's name, player's game level, and player's score on the game.
-The Player class has methods to
+        -This python file is a Player class with attributes of player's name, player's game level, and player's score on the game.
+        -The Player class has methods to

             4.1 get/set private variable 'score'
             4.2 prompt user to enter player's name